mylesagray/blog/content/posts/2019-01-28-setting-up-k8s-and-the-vsphere-cloud-provider-using-kubeadm/index.md

 ### On the master(s)

 #### Create your `vsphere.conf` file with vCenter details

-For reference, my vCenter config looks as below (you can correlate the values in the UI to the values in the `vsphere.conf` file below):

-![vCenter][7]

 Edit the below command to fill in your vCenter details before running.